Dental Crowns Plymouth Hand-Crafted From Premium Materials

 Practice Good Dental Hygiene

-Avoid Wear And Tear
+Avoid Wear and Tear

 While our porcelain and porcelain-fused-to-metal crowns are very strong, they are not indestructible, so refrain from chewing on ice, hard candies, or anything excessively hard.
 If you suffer from bruxism (teeth grinding), we may recommend wearing a mouthguard to protect your teeth and dental crown overnight.